ashtam55/fitso-sow/README.md

 To be installed in 1 Fitso facility, and 50% spare**.

 * Software
-Access top level Git repositiories for the Dashboard, on premise portal and admin interface package.
+Access top level Git repositories for the Dashboard, on-premise portal, and admin interface package.

-* Documentation and graphical depections of the new proposed Smart Fitso Facility System.
+* Documentation and graphical depictions of the new proposed Smart Fitso Facility System.

 ## Customer Responsibilities
-* The nature of this engagement dictates that Akriya Technologies receive frequent and enthusiastic response from the appropriate personnel.
+* The nature of this engagement dictates that Akriya Technologies receive a frequent and enthusiastic response from the appropriate personnel.
 * A weekly review between the Akriya Technologies consultant and the Fitso project lead or his designate will ensure that the expectations of this engagement are met.
 * Client will assign a key contact who will be responsible for providing Akriya Technologies with information, access to personnel, and facility access.
 * Client will provide a work area space with desk, chair, Internet access for use by Akriya Technologies to conduct project business while working on-site.

 ## Investment and Cost
-Man hour required: 2 months : 2 lakh INR
+Man-hour required: 2 months: 2 lakh INR

 Hardware required: On Cost  :
     - In Pool Device